 The bulk of the books in the Onions Collection have been integrated in the general collection.
 They have been individually catalogued.
 A manuscript listing of the titles is available.
 The oldest and rarest works, consisting of 113 titles, are kept together as a collection within the Rare Books Collection.
 Their call numbers have the prefix RB ONI.
 The manuscripts and personal papers are held in the Manuscripts Collection at MS 2089.
 They occupy 37 boxes.
-They have been catalogued at the collection level, but they have not been arranged and listed.
+A finding aid is available online.

 Sets of journals in the Onions Collection that were already held in the Library were transferred to Flinders University Library in 1968.